One of The Ordinary’s best-selling products is

 The Ordinary Glycolic Acid 7% Toning Solution

-The toner also contains Tasmanian pepperberry, which helps soothe the irritation that often comes with AHAs like glycolic acid.
+The toner also contains Tasmanian pepperberry, which helps soothe skin irritation that often comes with AHAs like glycolic acid.

 NOTE: When using this AHA toner and other potent actives like retinoids, it is important that you use a broad-spectrum sunscreen with an SPF of 30 or higher because AHAs like glycolic acid can make your skin more sensitive to the sun’s UV rays.